jsom1/jsom1.github.io/_walkthroughs/BountyHunter.md

 ![warning eval]({{https://jsom1.github.io/}}/_images/htb_bounty_warning.png)
 </div>

 It seems we can import the *os* module to read or write files.
+Since this is a malicious use of the function, we can probably find more information about it with a search like "python eval() exploit".
+Indeed, there are many articles explaining this vulnerability, for example <https://www.stackhawk.com/blog/command-injection-python/>.
+In this latter, it is said that "A malicious user could type in something like __import__(‘os’).system(‘rm –rf /’) as input.
+And this results in a deletion of all files and directories in the script’s folder if the process has enough privileges".
+This is probably what the *rm -rf incident* mentionned in the contract file was all about!
+Anyways, we now have an idea on how to use it to our advantage.

 After a long time of trial and error, and hints from the forum, I came up with the following ticket:

 ````
 # Skytrain Inc